Giant Trance E+ 2 Pro Review

 Our Analysis and Test Results

 Giant is a bicycle industry powerhouse, so it was only a matter of time before they brought a great electric mountain bike to market.
-Generally speaking, Giant is known for offering quality bikes at relatively reasonable prices and the Trance E+ 2 Pro fits that description.
+Generally speaking, Giant is known for offering quality bikes at relatively reasonable prices, and the Trance E+ 2 Pro fits that description.
 This is the least expensive model in our test selection, yet it still comes with a quality component specification and an all-around performance that exceeds the asking price.
-The Trance E+ easily earned our Best Buy Award for its great price to performance ratio.

 The control unit itself is relatively small and sits just inside the left grip on the handlebar.
 On the face of the unit, there is a small power button, two larger buttons to shift and up or down through the output settings, and a button that controls the brightness of the LED lights.
 There is also a small button on the bottom of the housing for the walk-assist mode.
 There are several small LED lights on either side of the power and dimmer buttons.
 The row of lights on the right side of the buttons displays the battery charge remaining.
 The lights on the left side of the buttons show the power output setting.
 There are five output settings; the number of lights illuminated indicates the output setting.
 Giant also makes RideControl display units that can be mounted on the handlebar for a heads up digital display, but this isn't included on the Trance E+ 2.